+Genuine Fraud reminds me of a famous Seinfeld episode.
 Anyone who knows me knows that I adore watching Seinfeld reruns.
 If you are also a Seinfeld fan, you may remember an episode that is told in backwards order.
 It’s not my favorite Seinfeld episode, but I have always enjoyed its uniqueness and the writers’ willingness to try something different.
-Genuine Fraud reminds me of this episode.

 Hint: Don’t read too many reviews before reading Genuine Fraud; you may see too many spoilers.
 I personally loved this book, but Goodreads reviews are mixed.
 I did my best to keep my review spoiler-free, but if you want absolutely NO SPOILERS AT ALL, wait to read all reviews–including mine–until after you have read Genuine Fraud.